-- Turn the reservoir cap counter-clockwise to remove, then check the oil level in the reservoir.
+- Turn the reservoir cap counterclockwise to re-move, then check the oil level in the reservoir.
 Oil should be visible at the bottom of the cup, but the oil level must NOT be above the "FULL COLD" line.
 See Figure 4-9.
-DO NOT FILL THE RESERVOIR. - If necessary to add oil because of some type of leakage, add only enough oil to bring the level to the "FULL COLD" line.
+DO NOT FILL THE RESERVOIR. - If necessary to add oil because of some type of leakage, use a quality 20W50 motor oil and add only enough oil to bring the level to the "FULL COLD" line.
 Reinstall the cap and fully tighten.